 Information for dual nationals

-In October 2013, Latvian authorities began recognising dual nationality for citizens of Australia and a number of other countries.
-For further information on dual nationality issues and status, contact the nearest Embassy or Consulate of Latvia for information on your dual nationality status.
+Latvian authorities recognise dual nationality for citizens of Australia and a number of other countries.
+For information on dual nationality issues and to check your dual nationality status, contact the nearest Embassy or Consulate of Latvia.
 We recommend you travel on your Australian passport at all times.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.